benchopt/benchopt/doc/get_started.rst

 ------------

 The recommended way to use benchopt is within a conda environment to fully-benefit from all its features.
-Hence, start with creating a dedicated conda environment.
+Hence, start by creating a dedicated conda environment.

 .. code-block:: bash